 The 2025 Notes are currently convertible at the option of the holders at any time until close of business on the business day immediately preceding the maturity date.
 The 2025 Notes are convertible into shares of the Company's common stock at a conversion rate of 79.2896 shares of common stock per \$1,000 principal amount of 2025 Notes (which is equivalent to an initial conversion price of \$12.61 per share of common stock).
 The conversion rate is subject to adjustment if certain events occur, but in no event will the conversion rate exceed 95.1474 shares of common stock per \$1,000 principal amount of 2025 Notes (which is equivalent to a conversion price of \$10.51 per share of common stock).
 Holders of the 2025 Notes who convert may also be entitled to receive, under certain circumstances, an interest make-whole payment payable in, at our election, either cash or shares of common stock.
-If holders of the 2025 Notes elect to convert their 2025 Notes into common stock, or if we elect to settle any interest make-whole payments due upon conversion of the 2025 Notes with shares of common stock, this may cause significant dilution to our existing stockholders.
+Approximately \$18.5 million of 2025 Notes have been converted as of December 31, 2021.
+If additional holders of the 2025 Notes elect to convert their 2025 Notes into common stock, or if we elect to settle any interest make-whole payments due upon conversion of the 2025 Notes with shares of common stock, this may cause significant dilution to our existing stockholders.
 Any sales in the public market of the common stock issued upon such conversion could adversely affect prevailing market prices of our common stock.
-If we do elect to settle any interest make-whole payments due upon conversion of the 2025 Notes (as amended or supplemented, the "Indenture") could delay or prevent an otherwise beneficial takeover or takeover attempt of us.
+If we do elect to settle any interest make-whole payments due upon conversion of the 2025 Notes with cash, such payments could adversely affect our liquidity.

-Certain provisions in the Indenture relating to the 2025 Notes could make it more difficult or more expensive for a third party to acquire us.
+Certain provisions in the indenture governing the 2025 Notes (as amended or supplemented, the "Indenture") could make it more difficult or more expensive for a third party to acquire us and could delay or prevent an otherwise beneficial takeover or takeover attempt.
 For example, if a takeover would constitute a fundamental change (as defined in the Indenture), holders of the 2025 Notes will have the right to require us to repurchase their notes in cash.
 In addition, if a takeover constitutes a make-whole fundamental change, we may be required to increase the conversion rate for holders who convert their 2025 Notes in connection with such takeover.
 In either case, and in other cases, our obligations under the 2025 Notes and the related Indenture could increase the cost of acquiring us or otherwise discourage a third party from acquiring us.